 At D. Miller & Associates, PLLC™, we can help you understand who is liable for your damages in this type of car accident case.
 We can deal with the rideshare company and its insurer to pursue the financial recovery you deserve.

-Who Is Liable for My Rideshare Accident?
+Who Is Liable for My Rideshare Accident in Texas?

-If you get in an accident in an Uber or Lyft, and your rideshare driver caused the crash, the rideshare company is likely responsible for your damages.
+If you are an Uber or Lyft passenger and your rideshare driver causes a collision, the rideshare company is likely responsible for your damages.
 While a driver is online with Uber or Lyft, the company’s third-party liability coverage takes over.
-That means the corporate liability policy is responsible for covering your medical bills, lost wages, pain and suffering, and non-injury damages.
+That means the corporate liability policy is responsible for covering your medical bills, lost wages, and pain and suffering.